Best Security Camera Without Wifi | Best Cellular Network Security Camera | Best Window and Door Sensors |

 - Motion sensors (here’s the one we use)

-- A good local security company
+- A good local security company that can stay connected via phone landline

-Option #1: Window and Door Sensors
+Option #1: Window And Door Sensors

-2 Parts: Transmitter and Magnet
+Two Parts: Transmitter And Magnet

-Door and window sensors have two distinct parts; one is a transmitter or sensor and the other is a magnet.
-If the devices are separated by more than two inches, the sensors will be activated.
-Upon opening any door, your device will let you know that the has been opened.
-There are even some security systems out there that let you know which door or window has been opened.
+Door and window sensors have two distinct parts: one is a transmitter or sensor and the other is a magnet.
+If the devices are separated by more than two inches, the sensors are activated.

 Set-Up

-Which Window/Door Sensor to Buy?
+Which Window/Door Sensor To Buy

 Which one to buy?
-You can check out our top pick for window/door sensor on Amazon:
+You can check out our top pick for window/door sensor on Amazon.

 Option #2: Motion Sensors

-Where to Place Motion Sensors
+Where To Place Motion Sensors

-Where Not to Place Them
+Where Not To Place Them

 If your house has a second or third level, then place the sensor in the halls of those levels near the staircase.